coffman686/EECS-510-Final-Project-Braille-Translation-Language/README.md

 - The DFA can be tested by printing the output of the accept function in driver.py.
 - There is an example in line 109 of driver.py that can be altered to test different inputs.
 - Outputting line example: print(accept(a, "100000"))
+- To run the test cases yourself, ensure that you have all files from the [DataStructure] folder downloaded, and are in a Python environment.

 Examples:
 ```